joelanford/docker-infosphere-streams/README.md

 ## Helpful Tips
 * When supervisor starts the streams service when the container starts, it logs output to /var/log/supervisor-streams.log.
 This log file can be helpful in debugging problems on the master with the creation and start phases of the domain and instance as well as on the workers with their registration with the domain and addition of themselves to the instance.
-* You can safely stop a single worker and it will remove itself from the instance prior to shutting down.
+* You can safely stop a single worker and it will remove itself from the domain and instance prior to shutting down.
 Make sure to pass a timeout to the docker stop command to give the service enough time for it to cleanly exit (e.g. `docker stop -t 90 streams-4`)